Liberal Party of Australia: Opposition (2007–2013)

-Following the 2007 federal election, Dr Brendan Nelson was elected leader by the Parliamentary Liberal Party.
+Following the 2007 federal election, Brendan Nelson was elected leader by the Parliamentary Liberal Party.
 On 16 September 2008, in a second contest following a spill motion, Nelson lost the leadership to Malcolm Turnbull.
 On 1 December 2009, a subsequent leadership election saw Turnbull lose the leadership to Tony Abbott by 42 votes to 41 on the second ballot.
 Abbott led the party to the 2010 federal election, which saw an increase in the Liberal Party vote and resulted in the first hung parliament since the 1940 election.

 Through 2010, the party remained in opposition at the Tasmanian and South Australian state elections and achieved state government in Victoria.
 In March 2011, the New South Wales Liberal-National Coalition led by Barry O'Farrell won government with the largest election victory in post-war Australian history at the State Election.
 In Queensland, the Liberal and National parties merged in 2008 to form the new Liberal National Party of Queensland (registered as the Queensland Division of the Liberal Party of Australia).
 In March 2012, the new party achieved Government in an historic landslide, led by former Brisbane Lord Mayor, Campbell Newman.